For the Prospective DPT Student

 DPT Program Essential Functions and Technical Standards

-The Physical Therapy program does not grant advanced standing nor accept transfer students from other physical therapy programs.
+The Physical Therapy Program does not grant advanced standing nor accept transfer students from other physical therapy programs.
 Students who have previously attended a physical therapy program in the U.S. or Canada, must enclose a letter from the Chair of the program stating that the applicant left the previous PT program in good academic standing.

 All application materials are reviewed by the Admissions Committee to assess for meeting minimum requirements and to rank applicants for interviews.
-Points are assigned for the prerequisite coursework GPA, recommendation forms from two (2) licensed U.S. or Canadian physical therapists and one (1) college level professor, the GRE writing (analytic) score and additional background criteria.
-The 60-80 highest ranked applicants will be invited for a panel interview.
+Points are assigned for the prerequisite coursework GPA, recommendation forms from two (2) licensed U.S. or Canadian physical therapists and one (1) college level professor, the GRE writing (analytic) score, the quantitative score and additional background criteria.
+The 100 highest ranked applicants will be invited for a panel interview.
 The top thirty-two (32) applicants, along with alternates will be notified of their status within two weeks of the final interviews.

 The Graduate of the California State University, Sacramento Doctor of Physical Therapy program will be prepared to: